-Emergency Medical Services (EMT + Paramedic)
+Emergency Medical Services (EMT)

-Emergency Medical Technicians (EMTs) and paramedics care for sick and injured people before they arrive at a medical facility.
+Emergency Medical Technicians (EMTs) care for sick and injured people before they arrive at a medical facility.
 They might rush to help deliver a baby, treat a sudden medical problem or help out after an accident.

 Once at the scene, they assess the situation, remove patients from danger and perform life-saving procedures like CPR and bandaging wounds.
 Sometimes they use specialty equipment like electrocardiograms (EKGs), defibrillators and bag valve resuscitators.
 Other times, they rely on nothing but their own knowledge and skill.
 Whatever the situation demands, they do.